True Life Tips

 It helps you name emotions more clearly

 Sometimes “I feel bad” is too vague to be useful.
-Are you disappointed, embarrassed, jealous, lonely, tired, guilty, angry, or afraid?
+Are you disappointed, embarrassed, or jealous?
+Are you lonely, tired, or guilty?
+Are you angry or afraid?

 Journaling gives you a place to be more precise.
-That precision matters because different feelings need different responses.
+That precision helps because different feelings need different responses.
 Loneliness may call for connection.
 Guilt may call for repair.
-Exhaustion may call for rest, not another motivational speech.
+Exhaustion may call for rest.

 It can reveal patterns